5 Entry-Level Police Officer Resume Examples for 2026

 or download as PDF

-Entry level police officer resume example with no experience
+Entry level police officer resume example with security officer experience

 Why this resume works

-• Just drop a relevant degree like “Bachelor of Science in Criminal Justice” in your entry-level police officer resume to prove your point.
+• Drop a relevant degree like “Bachelor of Science in Criminal Justice” in your entry-level police officer resume to prove your point.
 Employers will more likely contact a candidate who has at least theoretical knowledge than someone with no background education.

 Entry Level Police Officer 2 Resume